johnmarkschofield/schof.org/content/resilience/2023-california-los-angeles-knife-laws.md

 Details follow, but here's the summary:

-  1. You may carry concealed or visible any folding knife with a blade shorter than 3 inches
+  1. You may carry concealed or visible any folding knife with a blade **shorter than 3 inches.** Visible pocket clips could be considered visible.
+A three-inch blade is **not** shorter than 3 inches.
   2. Unless you're going into a school or university of any kind, in which only blades shorter than 2.5 inches that do not lock are OK.
 (Basically, rules out any knife useful for defense.)
-  3. Unless you're going into a Los Angeles City facility, in which case no knifes of any kind are allowed.
+  3. Unless you're going into a Los Angeles City facility, in which case no knives of any kind are allowed.

 ### Los Angeles City

 #### [SEC.
 55.10.
 CARRY KNIVES OR DAGGERS IN PLAIN VIEW PROHIBITED.](https://codelibrary.amlegal.com/codes/los_angeles/latest/lamc/0-0-0-137973)

 * You may not carry (in plain view) any knife with a blade longer than 3 inches, or any ice pick, straight-edge razor, or similar.
 * Exceptions are when you're carrying it for your job, or for recreation (camping, etc.) or for religious reasons.
 * **Visible knives with blades less than 3 inches are OK.**
 * Knives with blades greater than 3 inches but hidden are OK?

 #### [SEC.
 63.134.
 CITY PROPERTY AND FACILITIES – PROHIBITED ITEMS.](https://codelibrary.amlegal.com/codes/los_angeles/latest/lamc/0-0-0-357008)